s1lvaj/quantum_gui/README.md

-# Introduction to Quantum Computers
+# IBM Quantum Computers

+Qiskit is IBM’s opensource Python SDK for building, simulating, and running quantum circuits on both local simulators and real IBM quantum hardware.
+It provides high-level tools for circuit design, execution, and analysis, making quantum computing accessible for research, education, and experimentation.

-In this repository, we built a custom interface to communicate with IBM's opensource quantum computers.
+In this repository, we built a custom interface to communicate with IBM's quantum computers.
 It allows to simulate a particle passing through a barrier, where the probability is calculated in a quantum computer, emmulating quantum tunneling effects.
 This program is activated by running `GUI.py`.

 <img src="./doc/GUI.png" width="750">